skeletonkey/joplin_alfred_workflow/README.md

 - Perl 5
   - JSON module

 Perl 5 and Curl should be preinstalled on all Macs.
-The JSON module is provided by the workflow.
+The workflow provides the JSON module.

 Hence, there shouldn't be a need to install anything before using the workflow.